How clustered indexing works

 9. The peer continues to stream data to the targets until it rolls its hot bucket.

 Note: The source and target peers rarely communicate with each other through their management ports.
 Usually, they just send and receive data to each other over their replication ports.
-The master node manages the overall process.
+The manager node manages the overall process.

 This is just the breakdown for data flowing from a single peer.
 In a cluster, multiple peers will be both originating and receiving data at any time.